SquareSR/alternative-red-routes/Race-Route/README.md

 - **Pokemaniac 1**: BB, TB
 - **Pokemaniac 2**: TB

 > Save before Oddish Girl if under 43 HP.
+> Unless you did Gentleman Candy, then don't save and always thrash turn 1.

 - **Oddish Girl**
-    - Gentleman Candy --> Thrash turn 1
     - 1-17 or 23+ HP --> Thrash turn 1
     - 18-22 HP --------> TB + Thrash
-	   - Sleep --> Potion under 6 HP.
+	   - Sleep --------> Potion under 6 HP.
-       - Para --> keep Thrashing, but Potion under 14 HP
+       - Para'd -------> keep using Thrash, but use Potion under 14 HP.
-       - Do not use the para heal in fight, use it in the next Repel Menu
+       - Do not use Para Heal in fight, use it in the next Repel Menu instead.

 - **Hiker:**: BB x3

-> 1-5 HP: Potion before Jr. Trainer (reg QA)
+> 1-5 HP: Potion before Jr. Trainer (to live reg QA)
-> 1-9 HP: Potion before Jr. Trainer (crit QA)
+> 1-9 HP: Potion before Jr. Trainer (to live crit QA)

 **Jr Trainer F:**
 - Thrash x3